Home » Stories » Programme – More Women in Research, Vietnam

 Setting the scene: Background, purpose, hopes for the seminar, and some practicalities – by Danida Fellowship Centre.

-Introductory remarks: The importance of this seminar – more women in research – by Mette Ekeroth, Danish Embassy in Hanoi.
+Introductory remarks: The importance of this seminar – more women in research – by Katrine Risgaard Pedersen, Sector Counsellor, Royal Danish Embassy, Hanoi

-9:50 – Keynote: “Empowering Women in Research: Driving Change for Gender Equality in Academia” – by Huong Thu Nguyen, PhD, Department of Anthropology, VNU- USSH
+9:50 – Keynote: “Empowering Women in Research: Driving Change for Gender Equality in Academia” – by Huong Thu Nguyen, PhD, Department of Anthropology, VNU- USSH.
+Read her bio here.

 11:00Project presentations by participating researchers